michelle123lam/lloom/docs/api/workbench.md

 Automatically selects up to the specified number of concepts via an LLM call.

 **Parameters**:
 - `max_concepts` _(int)_: The maximum number of concepts for the system to select out of the set of generated concepts.
-All of these concepts will be scored when the user calls the `score()` funciton.
+All of these concepts will be scored when the user calls the `score()` function.

 **Example**:
 ```py